 We Liked

-The speed was impressive with this service.
-Accepting Bitcoin is also a bonus.
+The speed was good with this service and accepting bitcoin is also a bonus.
 Combine that with BTGuard’s commitment to protecting user privacy and you have a great P2P solution.

 Areas for Improvement

-Again, this is one of theservices that hasn’t bothered to release their own client.
+This is one of those services that hasn’t bothered to release their own client.
 While the OpenVPN client is fine as far as functionality goes, it doesn’t offer much to engage people with using their VPN.
+Users will be limited with the number of servers and country coverage BTGuard has.

 Conclusion

-BTGuard is excellent, but they don’t have the ease of use that comes with a custom client, as many of our top providers do.
+BTGuard is a very decent provider, but they don’t have the ease of use that comes with a custom client, as many of our top providers do.
 Their network is more limited than many other providers, but it does offer the best locations for P2P.
 For those who want to torrent, the VPN is a better choice because of the encryption it offers, but the proxy might be enough for some.
 The prices are competitive, but not stellar.
-Overall, BTGuard is worth the money if you don’t mind using the generic OpenVPN GUI and if you’re main concernsare privacy and suitability for torrenting.
+Overall, BTGuard is worth the money if you don’t mind using the generic OpenVPN GUI and if your main concerns are privacy and suitability for torrenting.

 I have received TWO, read ’em TWO, copyright infringement notices while allegedly being protected by BTGuard.
 BTGuard Support’s first response to problems was a circular argument merely directing me back to their website for answers.
 They have failed to respond to any other communication since then.
 Protection for all intents and purposes is non-existent; it frequently disconnected without notice; internet access speed dropped to a crawl; as mentioned, Support SUCKS Bigtime; and charging for protection they fail to provide is asinine.
 If I could give them less then 1 Star they would get it.
 I wouldn’t recommend this service to anyone.